The Dark Side of Testing

-I have an issue of Byte magazine from many, many years ago on benchmarking.
-It's a topic the computer industry has followed with keen interest for decades.
+1999 – I have an issue of BYTE magazine from many, many years ago with a cover story on benchmarking (along with one on a new computer from Apple called Macintosh).
+It’s a topic the computer industry has followed with keen interest for decades.

 Ideally, benchmarks are created in such a way that they are not biased toward one of the products being tested.
 Also ideally, the products being tested have not been tweaked to perform better when running the benchmark than when doing real world tasks.